rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1.md

 ![Nova-API Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1/Nova-API-7.png %})

 At this point, we run into the problem mentioned previously regarding the RPC service, which enters a land of extreme abstraction.
 While my knowledge of how these RPC services work is limited, essentially it defines a namespace and sends a message to that namespace through a chosen messenger service.
-Thus far, We have remained in the Nova API services, but now we are passing a message for Conductor nodes themselves to pick up and begin to work within their own managers.
+Thus far, we have remained in the Nova API services, but now we are passing a message for Conductor nodes themselves to pick up and begin to work within their own managers.
 The RPC call for this looks like the following, with the `kw` variable here being the payload passed through messenger.

 *nova.conductor.rpcapi.ComputeTaskAPI.live\_migrate\_instance* ->
 {% highlight python %}